 Keep doing this until you eliminate waste and improve your process.

 As mentioned already, VSM is not industry-specific and it can be used in any field as mentioned below and all it needs is the process item.

 - Administration – Unwanted steps can be identified for improving the service to internal customers.
 In office employees are the customers.

 - Healthcare – Identify the steps required to improve how patients can be treated to provide the best service.

 - Manufacturing – Find the wastage in the production process which involves the collection of raw materials, machinery use, resource time, etc.

 - Service Industry – Understand the unwanted activities carried out while serving customers and eliminate them to add value to the service and make it cost-effective.

 - Software Development – Check for the gaps in the entire development process including requirement gathering, planning, implementation and much more.

 - Supply Chain – Calculation of wastage involved during the transportation of finished products.

-Do you want to learn about value stream mapping with examples, then register for safe agile certification with us.
+Do you want to learn about value stream mapping with examples, then register for SAFe Agile Certification Online with us.